franklincm/dotcolors/README.rst

 -----
 Setup
 -----
 Put all global settings in ~/.Xresources (fonts, scrollbars, etc).
 The idea here is too separate global settings from color settings.
+So now dotcolors will first load settings from whichever theme file is selected, then merge global settings from ~/.Xresources.
 My ~/.Xresources looks like this:

 ::

     urxvt.font:xft:Menlo for Powerline:regular:size=12:antialias=true:hinting=true
     urxvt.scrollBar: false
     urxvt.cursorBlink:1